National Audubon Society Seabird Restoration Program

 Location: Rockland, Maine

-Housing: Housing and meals are provided (see details below)
+Local expenses: Housing and meals are provided (see details below).
+The Audubon Society provides an additional stipend.

 Audubon’s Seabird Restoration Program operates seven island field stations along the Maine coast as critical seabird nesting sanctuaries.
 Research Interns will work under the direction of the Island Supervisor, participating in all aspects of seabird research, monitoring, and management that take place at the field station.
 The majority of research projects focus on studying the nesting success and foods fed to seabird (tern and alcid) chicks, with most work focusing on terns.
 Work includes, but is not limited to: conducting population censuses, monitoring productivity and chick growth; conducting seabird diet studies; banding and resighting birds; removing invasive vegetation; educating island visitors; and assisting with predator management.